Advertisement

 Related Article: FG sets to revive Ajaokuta as Free Trade Zone

 In the quest for an ideal location, he expressed the ongoing exploration for land proximity to both a port and a gas station, and rich in natural resources like iron ore and similar minerals.
 The approach includes considering options of establishing a brand-new facility from scratch or obtaining an already existing plant, like the renowned Delta steel plant.
-He went on to say that Tinubu has granted permission to establish a committee composed of highly influential figures within the government, such as the finance minister and the CME, along with various other crucial stakeholders.
+He went on to say that Tinubu has granted permission to establish a committee composed of highly influential figures within the government, such as the Finance minister and the CME, along with various other crucial stakeholders.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.